 "Each administrative law judge has the authority and discretion to control the processing of each grievance assigned such judge and to take any action considered appropriate consistent with the provisions of W. VA.
 CODE § 6C-2-1 et seq."
-Rules of Practice and Procedure of the West Virginia Public Employees Grievance Board, 156 C.S.R.
-1 § 6.2 (2008).
+Rules of Practice and Procedure of the West Virginia Public Employees Grievance, 156 C.S.R.
+1 § 6.2 (2018).
 "Grievances may be disposed of in three ways: by decision on the merits, nonappealable dismissal order, or appealable dismissal order."
 W. VA.
 CODE ST. R. § 156-1-6.19.
 "Nonappealable dismissal orders may be based on grievances dismissed for the following: settlement; withdrawal; and, in accordance with Rule 6.15, a party's failure to pursue."
 W. VA.
 CODE ST. R. § 156-1-6.19.2.
 "Appealable dismissal orders may be issued in grievances dismissed for all other reasons, including, but not limited to, failure to state a claim or a party's failure to abide by an appropriate order of an administrative law judge.
 Appeals of any cases dismissed pursuant to this provision are to be made in the same manner as appeals of decisions on the merits."
 W. VA.
 CODE ST. R. § 156-1-6.19.3.

+Respondent asserts as an affirmative defense that the grievance is moot because Grievant has now resigned and he did not suffer any loss of pay or benefits.
 "Any party asserting the application of an affirmative defense bears the burden of proving that defense by a preponderance of the evidence."
 W. VA.
-CODE St. R. § 156-1-3 (2008).
+CODE ST. R. § 156-1-3 (2008).